 Important: Evelin's video was recorded exclusively for Cookie Connection for the sole purpose of helping Cookie Connection members develop their skills and apply those skills to this challenge and future projects of their own design.
 This video recording, and the content contained therein, cannot be used as material for cookie classes, for purposes of financial gain, or for any other purpose than stated above without obtaining written permission from Evelin in advance.
 Thank you!

 After re-watching the demo, I realized that I could have talked with Evelin more, told you more about her, and asked her a lot of things, but I was so focused on her demo that I didn’t want to interrupt her.
 (I was also making sure that the recording was working!)
 Fortunately, Cookie Connection ’s resources come in handy.
 In fact, you can read more about Evelindecora in this recent Cookier Close-up by @Julia M. Usher, and, if there is something that you would like to ask Evelin regarding her technique, you can do so at any time in the comments under this post.
 Evelin will be available to reply for the duration of the challenge.
-Evelin has also provided a resource list that you will find attached at the end of this post.

 The purpose of these challenges is to stretch skills, learn, and try new things, and that's why cookiers of all skill levels are encouraged to participate.
 This challenge is not a competition among cookiers, but a way to have fun, challenge yourself (not compare), and share your learning experience.
 That’s also why prize winners have always been determined through random drawings, and that’s why we encourage you to participate with multiple entries.